Royal Scots Navy: Rough Wooing

 During the Rough Wooing, the attempt to force a marriage between James V's heir Mary, Queen of Scots and Henry VIII's son, the future Edward VI, in 1542, Mary Willoughby, Lion, and Salamander under the command of John Barton, son of Robert Barton, attacked merchants and fishermen off Whitby.
 They later blockaded a London merchant ship called Antony of Bruges in a creek on the coast of Brittany.
 In 1544 Edinburgh was attacked by an English marine force and burnt.
 Salamander and the Scottish-built Unicorn were captured at Leith.
 The Scots still had two royal naval vessels and numerous smaller private vessels.

-When, as a result of the series of international treaties, Charles V declared war upon Scotland in 1544, the Scots were able to engage in a highly profitable campaign of privateering that lasted six years and the gains of which probably outweighed the losses in trade with the Low Countries.
+When, as a result of the series of international treaties, Charles V declared war upon Scotland in 1544, the Scots were able to engage in a highly profitable campaign of privateering that lasted six years and the gains of which probably outweighed the losses in trade with the Habsburg Netherlands.
 Great Lion was captured off Dover in March 1547 by Sir Andrew Dudley, brother of the Duke of Northumberland.
 Mary Willoughby and Great Spaniard were blockading Dieppe and Le Havre in April 1547 when Mary Willoughby was recaptured by Lord Hertford.
 In 1547 Edward Clinton's invasion fleet of 60 ships, 35 of them warships, supported the English advance into Scotland.
-The naval superiority of the English fleet was demonstrated when The Mary Willoughby was recaptured, along with Bosse and an English prize, Anthony of Newcastle, without opposition off Blackness.
-In successive campaigns the Scots had lost all four of their royal ships.
+The naval superiority of the English fleet was demonstrated when the Mary Willoughby was recaptured, along with Bosse and an English prize, Anthony of Newcastle, without opposition off Blackness.
+In successive campaigns, the Scots had lost all four of their royal ships.
 They would have to rely on privateers until the re-establishment of a royal fleet in the 1620s.
 However, as the English fleet retreated for winter, the remaining Scots ships began to pick off stragglers and unwary English merchantmen.
 In June 1548 the situation was transformed by the arrival of a French squadron of three warships, 16 galleys and transports carrying 6,000 men.
 The English lost Pansy in an engagement with the galley fleet and their strategic situation began to deteriorate on land and sea, and the Treaty of Boulogne (1550) marked the end of the Rough Wooing and opened up a period of French dominance of Scottish affairs.